julkwel/me-and-php/README.md

 # Me and php
-PHP for beginners, write your first php code, build your first application with php and learn fast.
+PHP documentation for beginners, write your first php code, build your first application with php.

 ### What is php ? 🤔